 Stroke is the damage caused when the blood supply to an area of the brain stops, so the cells that do not receive oxygen die.

-Get help around the house.
+- Get help around the house.
 You may need to get help with daily activities.
-Caregiving services can help you for your bath, meals, medication, shopping. all your doctor
+Caregiving services can help you for your bath, meals, medication, shopping.

 Not To Do …